Anthony Roth Costanzo

-Anthony Roth Costanzo (born 8 May 1982) is an American countertenor.
-He began his career in musical theater at the age of 11.
+Anthony Roth Costanzo (born 8 May 1982) is an American countertenor and opera director.
+He began his career in musical theatre at the age of 11.
 Costanzo is a graduate of Princeton University and of the Manhattan School of Music.
 In 2012, he won first place at the Operalia competition.
-In 2009, he was a Grand Finals Winner of the Metropolitan Opera National Council Auditions.
+In 2009, he was a Grand Finals winner of the Metropolitan Opera National Council Auditions.
 He has been an actor in film and a producer and curator.
 He is the designated general director and president of Opera Philadelphia, where he has instituted a flexible ticket pricing policy.

 Early life

 Costanzo grew up in Durham, North Carolina.
 Both of Costanzo's parents were professors of psychology at Duke University.
 His mother was Hungarian-Jewish, and his father Italian.

 Costanzo became active in the arts at a young age.
 He performed on Broadway and in Broadway national tours including A Christmas Carol, The Sound of Music, and Falsettos.
 He sang backup for Michael Jackson and the Olsen Twins, as well as a duet with Deborah Gibson.
 He began his opera career while still a teenager, performing the role of Miles in The Turn of the Screw.
 Costanzo also performed with Luciano Pavarotti in the Opera Extravaganza production by the Academy of Music in Philadelphia.